 Pave the way to prepare students for the workforce with course-level hands-on experience

-Understanding the future of the workforce is important in considering how to best prepare students for the workforce.
-This understanding can provide guidance on what content and skills to focus on and gives students a better context for what they are learning in the classroom and illuminates the opportunities that exist.
-One of the best ways to prepare students for the workforce is to give them experience in the workforce.
 Encouraging students to take advantage of internships and other pre-professional opportunities is a great way to give students a flavor of the real world and how they can apply knowledge and skills they learn in the classroom to the workplace.
+Engaging in the workforce gives students a better context for what they are learning in the classroom and illuminates the opportunities that exist.
 Three ways to incorporate workforce preparation in the classroom are to provide relevance, give credit, and illuminate opportunities to build networks.

 Give students relevance for the material they're learning and how it can help them get a career by including jobs data in your course.
 Gain insight about what the workforce for a sustainable future will look like, including the job outlook and competencies and skills employers are looking for in hiring new employees to engage them as you introduce new topics and to better prepare them for the workforce.